A long list Of GDPR Subject Access Request Is In Store For OrganisationsSeptember 26, 2018GDPR

 Organisations will need to tread carefully also where personal data requests contain sensitive health information.

-It is necessary for the data controller in this instance to liaise with an appropriate medical professional before releasing any information.
-This exemption would not apply however if the data subject themselves supplied the medical data.
-The newly implemented Regulation may well open the floodgates for SARs, the primary recipients of requests likely to be the NHS and other public authorities such as educational establishments, local government offices.
+However, it is necessary for the data controller in this instance to liaise with an appropriate medical professional before releasing any information.
+Consequently, this exemption would not apply however if the data subject themselves supplied the medical data.
+The newly implemented Regulation may well open the floodgates for SARs.
+The primary recipients of requests likely to be the NHS and other public authorities such as educational establishments, local government offices.

-Organisations will just have to be prepared to deal with these requests methodically and professionally, bearing in mind any subsequent requests can occur by the same data subject and, if dealt with correctly the first time around, can legitimately (and politely) knocked back.
+Organisations will just have to be prepared to deal with these requests professionally.
+Tough, bear in mind that any subsequent requests can occur by the same data subject.
+And, if dealt with correctly the first time around, can legitimately (and politely) knocked back.

 Ensure a good strategy is in place

-The good idea is to have in place a strategy from the outset, with policies and procedures for dealing in the first instance a SAR, with clear refusal guidelines in place across the floor of the organisation.
-To prevent any issues with GDPR compliance, an organisation will need precise definitions of what constitutes refusals.
+Above all, the good idea is to have in place a strategy from the outset, with policies and procedures for dealing.
+In the first instance a SAR, with clear refusal guidelines in place across the floor of the organisation.
+Hence, to prevent any issues with GDPR compliance, an organisation will need precise definitions of what constitutes refusals.

 GDPR states clearly, “the controller shall bear the burden of demonstrating the manifestly unfounded or excessive character of the request.”
 (Article 12.5).
 The Article goes on to ensure that the data being asked to provide passes to the correct party.
-An organisation is correct to ask for validation as to the identity of the requesting individual if there is any reasonable doubt as to the identity.
+An organisation can ask for identity validation of the requesting individual if case of reasonable doubt to the identity.

 - driving licence,